 However, there are some limitations on this service.
 Obviously the ACT needs to carefully control the release of any official test questions.
 Questions that one student receives could also appear on another student’s test.
 If question sets and answer keys from a recent ACT exam get leaked to the public, students could cheat by memorizing questions and answers they may see on their own exams!

 At the same time, the ACT wants to be fair to people who take the exam.
 Test takers should have a chance to see why their exam received the score it did.
 Examinees should be allowed to review what they got wrong and right, and check the answer key to see just how their score was calculated.

 The ACT’s solution is to offer the Test Information Release service on a limited set of testing days.

 When is ACT Test Information Release Available?

-The ACT offers TIR service for exams taken in the second weeks of April, June and December.
+The ACT offers TIR service for exams taken in April, June, and December.
 You can see the specific TIR testing dates for the current school year on the official ACT Test Information Release page.